I think of my works as acts of conspiracy.

-I create my work by threading over painted, found, reclaimed surfaces.
+I create my work by threading or sewing over painted, found or reclaimed surfaces.

 I use found materials such as photographs, images, documents, newspaper clippings.